Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 What Is Active Nonradiographic Axial Spondyloarthritis?

-Active disease occurs when nr-axSpA causes inflammation, prompting you to feel symptoms such as pain, stiffness, and fatigue.
-To determine whether you have active disease, your doctor will evaluate whether you have inflammation in your spine or sacroiliac joints using the imaging tests and clinical tools discussed above.
+Active disease occurs when nr-axSpA is causing inflammation, prompting you to feel symptoms such as pain, stiffness, and fatigue.
+To determine whether you have active nr-axSpA, your doctor will check for inflammation in your spine or sacroiliac joints using the imaging tests and clinical tools discussed above.

 Active nr-axSpA Can Damage Your Spine and Sacroiliac Joints

-Active nr-axSpA may be a serious concern because it can potentially harm your spine and sacroiliac joints if it’s not treated.
-If left untreated, it can progress to AS, wherein active inflammation causes new bone to grow in your spine and the vertebrae to fuse (grow together).
+Active nr-axSpA may be a serious concern because it can potentially harm your spine and sacroiliac joints.
+If left untreated, nr-axSpA can progress to ankylosing spondylitis.
+This means active inflammation causes new bone to grow in your spine and the vertebrae to fuse (grow together).
 This can make it harder for you to move and can lower your quality of life.
 Treating active nr-axSpA right away is essential to avoiding these problems.

 What Is Stable Nonradiographic Axial Spondyloarthritis?

-In nr-axSpA, stable disease means that for the past six months, you’ve experienced no inflammation in your spine or sacroiliac joints.
+With nr-axSpA, stable disease means you’ve experienced no inflammation in your spine or sacroiliac joints for six months.
 Additionally, either you aren’t feeling any symptoms or your symptoms are managed well with your current treatment.

-Your rheumatologist may determine that your nr-axSpA is stable based on factors such as symptom improvement, imaging, and clinical assessment scores.
-It’s important to keep getting regular check-ups and tests to make sure your nr-axSpA remains stable.
+Your rheumatologist may determine your nr-axSpA is stable based on factors such as symptom improvement, imaging, and clinical assessment scores.
+It’s important to keep getting regular checkups and tests to make sure your nr-axSpA remains stable.

 How Does Activity Level Influence Treatment Options?